Chigozirim-web/ts-react-recipeApp/README.md

+# The frontend of a recipe management application built with React + TypeScript + Vite

+Also utilized in this project are:
+- Shadcnui -> for layout and components
+- Tailwindcss -> for css styling
+- TanStackQuery -> for client-to-server integration

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.